Neighborhood Consensus Contrastive Learning for Backward-Compatible Representation: Experiments

 \subsection{No overlap between $\mathcal{D}_{old}$ and $\mathcal{D}_{new}$}

-Old training data and classifiers are not available in many industry settings.
-For example, a model deployed as a black-box API takes images as input and returns the processed features, but the model's parameters are not accessible.
-Besides, its classifier and training details are not available, neither does the formula of the loss function.
-This kind of setting is quite common when one department cooperates with the other.
+When the old model is from a third party, all of its information, including the classifier and training sets, are unavailable, except for the embedding backbone.
 In the previous experiments, we always assume that the $\mathcal{D}_{new}$ is a superset of $\mathcal{D}_{old}$.
 Here we investigate whether no overlap between them could sharply affect the compatibility performance of each method.
 The old model is trained with the randomly sampled 25\% IDs subset of training data in the Market1501 dataset, and the new model is trained with the other 75\% IDs subset.
 We show the results in Table \ref{overlap}.

-Compared with baseline, the accuracy of all evaluated methods has dropped， except for NCCL.
-The performance degradation of BCT is the most severe because it can only use synthesized classifier weights or knowledge utilization in this case\cite{Shen2020}.
-Both of them can be regarded as a kind of knowledge distillation.
-As the old model is not good enough, it is intuitive to obtain unsatisfactory results when distilling knowledge from such model.
+Compared with baseline, the accuracy of all evaluated methods has dropped, except for NCCL.
+The performance degradation of BCT is the most severe because it can only use synthesized classifier weights or knowledge utilization in this case.
+Both of them can be regarded as a kind of knowledge distillation at the instant level.
+As the old model is not good enough, BCT is difficult to extract useful knowledge and eliminate the impact of outliers in the old embeddings.
+Our model has carefully considered such cases.
+Thus we achieve the same effect as the baseline in this case.

-Our method does not require the old classifier, and the processing method for overlapping and non-overlapping training data is consistent.
-As we use sample selection and neighbor relationship maintenance, our method achieves the same effect as the baseline in this case.